-what is the optimal duration of antiologic realment for CFT.
-Recommendation If adult patients with mild to moderate-severe CAP are treated with a β-lactam antibiotic or fluoroquinolones, the length of antibiotic treatment can be shortened to 5 days in those patients who have substantially improved after 3 days of treatment.
+Recommendation If adult patients with mild to moderate-severe CAP are treated with a $\beta$ -lactam antibiotic or fluoroquinolones, the length of antibiotic treatment can be shortened to 5 days in those patients who have substantially improved after 3 days of treatment.
 As there have been no studies on the optimal duration of treatment for CAP with doxycycline, we recommend continuing 7 days of treatment in these cases.

 Recommendation Pneumonia caused by S. aureus should be treated for at least 14 days.
 Pneumonia caused by M. pneumoniae or Chlamydophila spp. is generally advised to be treated for 14 days.

-Recommendation For Legionella pneumonia a treatment duration of 7-10 days is sufficient in patients with a good clinical response.
+Recommendation For legionella spp. pneumonia a treatment duration of 7-10 days is sufficient in patients with a good clinical response.

 Recommendation Measuring procalcitonin (PCT) levels to guide duration of antibiotic therapy is not recommended when standard treatment duration is limited to 5 to 7 days.